department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 ### Be agile and user-centered

-Services on the Veteran-facing Services Platform are built and released using agile delivery practices.
+Build and release your service using agile delivery practices.
 Agile practices allow teams to break their work into small chunks (iterations) and release these every day (sometimes multiple times per day).

 This means your service gets into the hands of your users &mdash; and you can collect their feedback &mdash; much faster than using waterfall delivery methods.
 For example, you could release a new feature, collect feedback from users, make improvements, and release that feature again in just a few weeks (or days).